Kenneth Lacovara, PhD

 Lab Phone: 215.895.6671

-Mesozoic paleoecosystems (Egypt, Patagonia, China, Montana, New Jersey); Evolution and paleoecology of sauropod dinosaurs; Preservation and analysis of ancient biomolecules; The natural history and paleoecology of mangrove ecosystems; Coastal processes and the evolution of coasts with sea-level change.
+Mesozoic paleoecosystems (Egypt, Patagonia, China, Montana, New Jersey); Evolution and paleoecology of sauropod dinosaurs; Preservation and analysis of ancient biomolecules; The natural history and paleoecology of mangrove ecosystems; Coastal processes; the evolution of coasts with sea-level change.

 - PhD, Geology, University of Delaware